Debt-to-capital ratio

-A company's debt-to-capital ratio or D/C ratio is the ratio of its total debt to its total capital, its debt and equity combined.
+A company's debt-to-capital ratio (D/C ratio) is the ratio of its total debt to its total capital, its debt and equity combined.
 The ratio measures a company's capital structure, financial solvency, and degree of leverage, at a particular point in time.
 The data to calculate the ratio are found on the balance sheet.

 Practitioners use different definitions of debt: